Analytics anyone can use.

 By default, a worksheet is a rectangular shape on a dashboard—but your map doesn’t have to be that limited.
 Because geographic features are rarely a nice rectangle in shape, try experimenting with a different look to spice up your layout.

-For exploring the “Race to Alaska,” this viz shows great use of a hollow, circular graphic to trim his map to a custom shape.
+For exploring the “Race to Alaska,” Anthony Gould shows great use of a hollow, circular graphic to trim his map to a custom shape.
 It’s a great hack to float an image on top, effectively cropping the map.

-In another example, this dashboard, “Hubway bike share system in Boston,” shows off the same trick, with a useful drop shadow effect added in to clearly differentiate the controls of the dashboard.
+In another example, this dashboard by Brian Halloran, “Hubway bike share system in Boston,” shows off the same trick, with a useful drop shadow effect added in to clearly differentiate the controls of the dashboard.

 Sometimes a static graphic is all that you need to tell the whole data story.
 For something simple, where the map is just a reference and doesn’t need to be interactive, consider using just a graphic instead of a worksheet.

-This dashboard, about the black footed ferret (BFF), relies on a simple image of a map to show the animal’s historical range.
+This dashboard, about the black footed ferret (BFF) by Becca Cabral, relies on a simple image of a map to show the animal’s historical range.
 The static map image is a perfect fit into the design to complement the interactive vizzes telling the story of her BFF.

 If you are using a map where it isn’t critical for a reader to zoom in and look at detailed locations, you can lock down panning and zooming.